Ryan-Brandhurst/Python_Portfolio/README.md

 I was able to practice making loops in python, which help to execute a line of code multiple times.
 This is useful in tasks that require long strings of code or long lists of data.
-****ERROR*****
-Note the error present.
-Dr. VDB left the error intentionally on the instruction video for the assignment, and I did the same.
-Doing so gives me the chance to interpret where the mistake occurred so that I may avoid similar issues in the future.